hasancse91/bongabdo/README.md

 fun main() {
-    val bongabdo = SurjaShiddhantaBongabdo() // your implemented class bongabdo.mLocalizationConfig = HindiLocalisationConfig() // you cat use your own localization class val bongabdoData = bongabdo.getBongabdoData(2014, 3, 14)
+    val bongabdo = SurjaShiddhantaBongabdo() // your implemented class bongabdo.localizationConfig = HindiLocalisationConfig() // you can use your own localization class val bongabdoData = bongabdo.getBongabdoData(2014, 3, 14)

     println(bongabdoData.getFullDate())